Confirmed COVID-19 cases may develop varying symptoms. What should be done at each stage and when is recovery determined?

 Pregnancy and Breastfeeding

-COVID-19 in pregnant women
+COVID-19 in Pregnant Women

 If you are pregnant and you've been infected with coronavirus, or if you have symptoms that may be consistent with COVID-19, you need to consult your primary care physician.
 Pregnant women infected with coronavirus are at risk for blood clots, especially if have additional risk factors, so you may receive clot-preventing treatment.